-Retailers have the same input structure as producers so also have the unit cost function (2), but valid only for n = i.
-They have the same distribution of labor productivity across tasks as (4) and the same distribution of tasks per type p(m).
-Since their relative size plays no role in our model, we assign retailers a common efficiency z = 1.
+Retailers have the same input structure as producers, and have unit cost given by (2).
+They have the same distribution of labor productivity F(a) across tasks and the same distribution of tasks per type p(m).
+(Since their relative size plays no role in our model, we assign retailers a common efficiency z = 1.)

 We treat the measure F_i^R of retailers in country i as exogenous.
-Sales of individual retailers combine into a CES retail aggregate, with elasticity of substitution σ' , that's purchased as final consumption by local households and as an intermediate by the service sector.
+Sales of individual retailers combine into a CES retail aggregate, with elasticity of substitution σ' .